Skip to main content

 Modulate Platform API

-The Modulate Platform API (cloud-processing-api.modulate.ai) is the orchestration surface for submitting jobs that combine transcription with optional analysis features (emotion, demographics, synthetic-voice detection, behavioral insights).
-It uses a different auth scheme from the Velma-2 model APIs.
+The Modulate Platform API (cloud-processing-api.modulate.ai) is the orchestration surface for submitting jobs that combine transcription with optional analysis features (emotion, demographics, deepfake detection, behavioral insights).
+It uses a different auth scheme from the Models API.

 The Platform API is currently in early access.
 Significant changes are planned before 1.0.0 — expect any part of the contract to change.
 See the API Reference → Modulate Platform API tab for the current schema.